dynamsoft-docs/batch-barcode-scanner-docs/app/guide/troubleshooting.md

 When reporting performance problems or crashes, please provide the following:

 - A **screen recording** that reproduces the issue.
-  > Tip: Enable **Settings → More Settings → Debug Mode Settings → Display Memory Debug Info** during recording for more detail.
+  > Tip: Enable **Settings → Debug → Display Memory Debug Info** during recording for more detail.
 - Screenshots or a screen recording of the **current settings**.
 - **Debug images** captured during scanning.
 - **Device information** (model, OS version, available storage, etc.).